Belinda Lee (Singaporean actress): Career

 While being a sales executive, Lee joined the MTV Mandarin VJ Hunt audition in June 1998 and won.
 She then became the first Singaporean to become an MTV Mandarin VJ.

 She was prominently a full-time Mediacorp artiste from 2002 to 2017.
 She has hosted shows including Find Me a Singaporean, The Places We Live In (2013) and Somewhere Out There (2015).
 In 2014, she was appointed World Vision's goodwill ambassador.

 In 2015, her first English book was published; Larger Than Life: Celebrating The Human Spirit features ten extraordinary people who she met in her years spent hosting travel programmes, such as Find Me a Singaporean and The Places We Live In.
 All royalties will be donated to World Vision.

-Lee left Mediacorp as a full-time artiste in 2017 upon the conclusion of her contract.
+In 2017, Lee filmed her first English drama series, BRA.
+She then left Mediacorp as a full-time artiste in upon the conclusion of her contract.

 Personal life

 In an interview, Lee revealed that she developed a panic disorder between 2011 and 2012 and the condition deterred her from hosting live shows for a period of time.
 She became a Christian in 2013.

 Lee's mother died from breast cancer in 2016.

-Lee married David Moore, an American architect, in October 2019.
+Lee married David Moore, an American architect, on 27 October 2019.